DavidGobran/Forfundzies/README.md

 - Once the API has been deployed, the baseURL of instance in App.js should be updated to the appropriate URL of the API.

 ## Dependencies
  - This project relies on axios to make HTTP requests.
-You can use `npm install axios` to take advantage of this functionality.
+You can use `npm install axios` in the app directory to take advantage of this functionality.